 Identifying who that decision maker may be will not always be easy, but there’s a few clues on where to look:

 - It’s not the most senior person.
 Unless the organisation you’re targeting is small enough, senior people in them (marketing managers, CMOs etc) will not even bother answering (or internally redirecting) inbound sponsorship requests.

 - It’s not the sponsorship manager!
 In larger organisations, you may find the role of Sponsorship Manager or similar being used.
 You’d be forgiven in thinking that these are the people to go to with sponsorship proposals, but you’d be wrong!
 Most times, these guys are not decision makers – their primary task is monitoring and activating sponsorships.
 So do a bit more digging before reaching out to them.

 - It’s likely to be the brand manager (or similar).
 Often the right person to talk to about sponsorship is the brand manager who is vested with the marketing strategy (and marketing budget) for a specific brand or product.
 Marketing managers in smaller organisations will be the right people to reach out to.

 In any case, do your research well (on the company website, LinkedIn or by searching Google for names on past company press releases etc), because once you reach out to someone, you are pretty much committed to talking to them unless they themselves point you to someone else.

 The objectives for your first contact with potential sponsors are to (1) come across as a credible partner and (2) secure a follow-up meeting or call.
-It is in that follow-up meeting that you and the sponsor will be discussing your sponsor’s needs and how a sponsorship of your event could help meet them.
+It is in that follow-up meeting, also known as a discovery session, that you and the sponsor will be discussing your sponsor’s needs and how a sponsorship of your event could help meet them.

 To make that happen, you need your initial reach-out to be as concise and to the point as possible.
 This is where you get to make a first impression and also stand out from a sea of sponsorship demands that end up in the trash bin.
 So make it count.